Can Using a Mail Integrator Reduce Your Small Parcel Shipping Costs?

 Increased Weekly Spend: Negotiated rates are based on average weekly spending.
 Moving these shipments from another carrier to a mail integrator like either SurePost or SmartPost could reduce your shipping spend overall.

 What to Ship

 What types of shipments are the best candidates for consolidated delivery services?
 Packages that do not qualify for USPS First Class Mail or Flat Rate Priority are good candidates for either SurePost or SmartPost.
 Shipments that are between 2 and 10 lbs. and do not fit in a USPS Flat Rate Priority Mail envelope will usually have lower shipping rates with SurePost or SmartPost.
 However, retailers must decide if the reduced rates outweigh a slightly longer delivery window, which could affect their customer’s experience.

-Services like SurePost and SmartPost can give substantial savings to some ecommerce shippers because residential delivery and Saturday delivery charges are eliminated.
+Services like SurePost and SmartPost help some ecommerce shippers save because residential delivery and Saturday by eliminating delivery charges.
 These services work best for packages that do not need to arrive to the customer as quickly as possible, so for some e-retailers they represent the perfect balance of price and speed.